 Lastly, cut out the Darth Vader mask highlights from your template and glue them to the front of your pinata.
 We painted Darth Vader’s eyes red, for a fierce result!
 Didn’t it turn out great?

-More Ideas for a fun Star Wars Birthday Party
+More Ideas Star Wars Birthday Party Ideas

-For the rest of our first party I prepared green Yoda plates for the cake.
+I prepared green Yoda plates for the cake.
 To make them you will need just green party plates, and use a stapler to attach some green Yoda ears which you have to cut out of green cardboard.

 We made a softball target shoot game (took an old big carton, painted the whole thing with black spray paint (outside!), glued some space stickers I had in the house, and then we just cut out different sized circles, glued some Star Wars Villains on the circles for targets).